Patrick Cannon: Education

 Cannon received a bachelor's degree in communications with a concentration in business marketing from North Carolina A&T State University in Greensboro, North Carolina.
 He also holds a certification from the University of North Carolina at Chapel Hill School of Government.

-Political career
+City council

-Cannon was elected to the Charlotte City Council in 1993.
-When he was sworn in, he became the youngest council member in Charlotte history, at age 26.
-Originally representing District 3 on the city's west side, he was elected to an at-large seat in 2001.
-He stepped down in 2005, but was reelected in 2009.
+On November 2, 1993, Cannon was elected to the Charlotte City Council in 1993 as the district councilor representing the third district (a constituency located on the west side of the city).
+He won election as the Democratic Party nominee for his seat, having won a party primary ahead of the general election.
+When he was sworn-in on November 29, he was the youngest council member in the city's history history, being 26 years old.
+Cannon was re-elected to his district seat in 1995, 1997, and 1999.

+In 2001, Cannon ran to be an at-large councilor instead of seeking re-election to his district seat.
+He won election, and was selected by councilors at the start of the new council term to serve as the council's mayor pro tempore.
+Cannon declared his candidacy for the 2005 Charlotte mayoral election.
+However, merely three months after his campaign launch, he withdrew his candidacy.
+Instead, that year he successfully ran for re-election as an at-large councilor.
+However, in the new council term that followed, the pro tempore position went to Susan Burgess.
+Cannon was re-elected in 2007 and 2009 as an at-large member of the council.
+On June 14, 2010, the council unanimously appointed Cannon as mayor tempore, after the position had been vacated by Burgess due to her ailing health.
+In late 2011, he was both re-elected to the council and re-appointed pro-tempore by the new council.

+Mayoralty

 Cannon declared his candidacy in the 2013 mayoral election after Mayor Anthony Foxx declined to run again in order to become U.S. Secretary of Transportation.
 On November 5, 2013, he was elected as the mayor of Charlotte with approximately 53 percent of the vote.
 He was sworn in as mayor on December 2, 2013, at the Charlotte-Mecklenburg Government Center.
 At the time of his election as mayor, Cannon was a member of the Charlotte City Council and Mayor Pro Tempore.